scotttesler/blog-template/README.md

 # Development

-A `.nvmrc` file exists, for use with [nvm](https://github.com/nvm-sh/nvm).
-Feel free to use your own node installation, but using the Node version in `.nvmrc` is recommended.
+A `.nvmrc` file exists for use with [nvm](https://github.com/nvm-sh/nvm).
+Feel free to use your own node installation, but using the node version in `.nvmrc` is recommended.

 ```bash
 npm install